Transport in Afghanistan: Civil aviation

 Air transport in Afghanistan is provided by the state-owned flag carrier Ariana Afghan Airlines (AAA), as well as the privately owned Kam Air.
 Domestic flights are available at a number of airports, with international flights taking place to and from Kabul International Airport.
 Ariana Afghan Airlines operates international flights from Kabul to Delhi, Dubai, Islamabad, Riyadh, and Urumqi, while Kam Air operates international flights to Almaty, Ankara, Delhi, Dushanbe, Islamabad, Istanbul, Jeddah, Kuwait, Sharjah, and Tashkent.

-Following the 2021 fall of Kabul and the reestablishment of the Islamic Emirate of Afghanistan, most international flights were suspended.
+Following the 2021 fall of Kabul and the reestablishment of the Islamic Emirate, most international flights were suspended.
 Domestic flights officially resumed in January 2022.
-Prior to the change in government, airlines such as Air India, Emirates, Gulf Air, Iran Aseman Airlines, Pakistan International Airlines (PIA) and Turkish Airlines operated a number of international flights from airports throughout the country.
-Currently only three foreign airlines are operating in Afghanistan.
-They include Pakistan's PIA and the Iranian carrier Mahan Air, which provides links to Mashhad and Tehran.
-Indian carriers Air India and SpiceJet are expected to resume operations to Kabul in the near future.
+Prior to the change in government, airlines such as Air India, Emirates, Gulf Air, Iran Aseman Airlines, Pakistan International Airlines and Turkish Airlines operated international flights from airports throughout the country.
+A number of foreign airlines are currently operating in Afghanistan.
+They include Air Arabia, Etihad Airways, Flydubai, Iran Air, Iran Airtour, Kish Air, Mahan Air, Meraj Airlines, and Turkish Airlines.